 - living with a spouse, civil partner or partner and that person is not in full time education or approved training

 - living with a spouse, civil partner or partner and that person is the responsible person.
-This does not apply to people in receipt of CTC for a young person who is living with a partner before 1 September 2008.
+This does not apply to people in receipt of child tax credit for a young person who is living with a partner before 1 September 2008.

 The main responsibility test

 This is the test applied when there are competing claims, and you and another person each have grounds for saying that the child or young person 'normally lives with' you.
-In such cases you should decide between you and tell HMRC which of you has the main responsibility; but if you cannot agree, HMRC will make the decision.
+In such cases you should try and decide between you who has the main responsibility and tell HMRC; but if you cannot agree, HMRC will make the decision.

 When deciding on main responsibility, the factors HMRC take into account include the following: